mdyasenrafe/travel-website-server/README.md

 ## Features

-- user can log in
-- user can delete select services
-- user can find order history
+- Tourist Gang is a Travel Agency Website.
+It is a Mern Stack Project.
+It has an Admin Panel page.
+- Users can Log in to this website.
+You can post your product by uploading it in the database in the admin panel add product section.
 - admin can add services
+- You also can delete any products from the database by deleting the action of the manage orders page
-- add can appove user select services
+- admin can apporve users orders
 - add can delee user select services

 ## Font End Technology: